Conanza/cuteorboot/README.md

 [Live Demo][cuteorboot]

+![COBLOGO]

 [cuteorboot]: http://www.cuteorboot.us
+[COBLOGO]: ./app/assets/images/cuteorboot-banner.jpg

+## Description
+Cute or Boot, built with Backbone on Rails, is a spinoff of the popular hotornot.com made especially for pets.
+Users can register their pets, upload images for their pet, and, most importantly, browse through and vote on a feed of other users' pets.
+The site tracks all votes and features lists that display the top 20 cutest pets and all the users who've liked your pet.
+In addition, users can also search for pets under different criteria.

+## Technologies Used
+- Ruby on Rails Framework
+- Backbone Framework
+- JavaScript
+- jQuery
+- HTML
+- CSS

 ## Minimum Viable Product
-Cute or Boot is built on Rails and Backbone, and it's a spinoff of hotornot.com for pets.
-Users (pets) can:

 - [x] Create accounts
 - [x] Create sessions (log in/log out)
 - [x] Create user profiles
 - [x] Upload profile pictures
-- [ ] Delete profile pictures
 - [x] View a feed of users and their pictures
 - [x] Like/Dislike users
-- [x] Users get a rating (hot votes/total votes)
+- [x] Users get a rating (cute votes/total votes)
 - [x] View a user's profile
-- [x] View a list of app's hottest users
+- [x] View a list of app's cutest users
 - [x] View a list of your likers (fans)

 ## Design Docs